MENU

 Plastics play a critical role in the delivery of safe and cost-effective medical devices, medications and healthcare services to patients around the world.
 Their rising usage in the healthcare sector has brought numerous advantages, such as lowering overall healthcare costs and enhancing patient safety.
+In recent years, there has been a strong focus on sustainability and eco-friendly design in medical packaging, with the industry emphasizing the need to reduce environmental impact and promote circular economy principles.
 However, the predominance of single-use plastic products has also introduced substantial waste management challenges.

 The healthcare industry is highly dependent on specialty single use plastic packaging to ensure sterility for medical devices and reduce the risk of infection.
 It is estimated that 32 billion pounds of healthcare plastics were manufactured globally in 2020, with projections indicating a rise to 48 billion pounds by 2025, with an estimated 2,000 to 3,000 tons globally of non-hazardous medical plastic entering the waste stream every day.
 Even though approximately 80-85% of the plastic waste generated in a healthcare setting is clean and non-hazardous, most of these materials are either sent to the landfill, incinerated or lost from the waste stream as plastic pollution.

 Growing public concern over plastic waste has spurred initiatives aimed at transitioning to a circular economy model for plastics, focusing on enhancing recycling and reuse across various sectors, including medical packaging.
+Sustainable packaging practices are increasingly important across industries such as healthcare, manufacturing, and packaging, contributing to resource efficiency and circular economy initiatives.
 Nevertheless, many healthcare facilities still lack the necessary infrastructure to recycle these materials effectively.
 Moreover, the diversity of plastics employed in healthcare settings has surged significantly since their initial introduction, designed to meet rigorous performance, quality, and safety standards.
 This complexity makes traditional mechanical recycling systems inadequate for processing these specialized materials and packaging.

 What are the common recycling methods used today?